 In July 2020, Senate Bill 2 and House Bill 972, decriminalized simple possession of marijuana in Virginia.
 Possession of 1 ounce of marijuana is punishable by a fine of $25.
 The bill also seals past marijuana convictions from schools and employers.
 In a report, the American Civil Liberties Union (ACLU) estimated that over $67 million in taxpayer's money was spent on enforcing marijuana laws in 2010.
 It also found that African-Americans were three times more likely to be arrested for simple possession of marijuana than white residents.
 These occasioned the push for decriminalization of marijuana in the state.

 In 2021, Virginia took major steps towards marijuana legalization, as about 68% of Virginia's voters supported it.
 Initially, the state's lawmakers voted to legalize marijuana in 2024.
 However, with amendments made to Senate Bill 1406 and House Bill 2312, the timeline for the legalization of home cultivation and use was brought forward by three years and took effect on July 1, 2021.
 The new law legalizes tax and regulates marijuana for persons over 21 years.
-However, retail sales will not begin until January 1, 2024.
+However, retail sales will not begin until mid-2024.
 The law created the Virginia Cannabis Control Authority to oversee the cultivation, production, wholesale, and retail sale of cannabis and cannabis products.
-The Board of Directors of this body determines the details of the regulatory measures, issues fines, and approves licenses for retail sale.
+The Board of Directors of this body determines the details of the regulatory measures, issues fines, and approves licenses for retail sales.
 The measures will be subject to the approval of the Cannabis Oversight Commission, which will begin operations in 2024.
-On July 1, 2023, the Virginia Cannabis Control Authority will start receiving applications for licenses.
+The Virginia Cannabis Control Authority opened an application window for prospective cannabis licensees in July 2023.
 A city, town, or county may pass a referendum prohibiting the retail sale of cannabis within its jurisdiction, but no local body may restrict cannabis possession, cultivation, or use.

 Senate Bill 1406 and House Bill 2312 also allow for the private cultivation of not more than four marijuana plants for personal use.
 However, the owner of a private residence can prohibit the cultivation and use of marijuana on its premises.
 Colleges and universities do not allow marijuana on their campuses.
 Employers and private workplaces can make policies regarding drug use.
 Residents must not use or consume marijuana while driving.
 Any person under 21 years cannot consume, purchase, or possess marijuana.
 Until January 1, 2024, it is illegal under any circumstances to sell marijuana.